Skip to content

 101. Time-bound commitment to reduce greenhouse gas (GHG) emissions intensity?

 The company commits to reducing GHG emissions intensity by 55% at RSPO-certified mills against the 2006 baseline by the year 2025.
 However, the commitment does not include Scope 1 and Scope 2 emissions and only covers the certified mills.
+The company has already committed to net-zero by 2050 under the SBTi framework.

 102. GHG emissions intensity?